Choosing the best seed for a shade lawn

 There are different types of shaded gardens.
 Some gardens have light shade, i.e. dappled shade caused by trees, shrubs or fences.
 Then some gardens are in total shade – caused by gable walls or high-rise buildings.

-Selecting a mix that will work wonders on the type of shaded garden you have is all about the grass seed species that is in the mix.
-Believe it or not, but certain grass seed species are more shade tolerant than others, and that’s how we were able to specifically select and create our mixes for different levels of shade.
+Selecting a mix that will work wonders on the type of shaded garden you have is all about the grass seed species in the mix.
+Believe it or not, certain grass seed species are more shade tolerant than others, and that’s how we were able to specifically select and create our mixes for different levels of shade.

 Grass seed for partial / dappled shade

 - Perennial Ryegrass (15%): This grass seed species offers excellent lawn shade tolerance.
-It has a dark, rich green colour, and is particularly well known as a companion grass which mixes well with many other grass types.
+It has a dark, rich green colour and is particularly well known as a companion grass which mixes well with many other grass types.

-- Strong Creeping Fescue (35%): Has a high shoot density, relatively slow growth and has very fine needle like leaves.
-It thrives under a wide range of conditions in particular light restricted soils such as shaded lawns.
+- Strong Creeping Fescue (35%): Has a high shoot density, relatively slow growth and very fine needle-like leaves.
+It thrives under many conditions, particularly in light-restricted soils such as shaded lawns.

 - Smooth Stalked Meadow grass (10%): Known in America as Kentucky Bluegrass.
-This species is an extremely hardwearing with excellent repair capabilities to bring your shade damage lawn back to life.
-It also makes a denser turf than fescue so it is a useful addition to shade mixtures.
+This species is extremely hardwearing with excellent repair capabilities to bring your shade-damaged lawn back to life.
+It also makes a denser turf than fescue, a useful addition to shade mixtures.

 - Hard Fescue (40%): Noted for being particularly low maintenance and offers a particularly upright growth habit.
-It is also grows in poor soil conditions along with areas of low shade.
+It also grows in poor soil conditions along with areas of low shade.

-Grass seed for extreme shaded areas
+Grass seed for extremely shaded areas